crs562/Software-Engineering/Object-Oriented-Software-Engineering/ch1.md

 ## Specify which of these decision were made during requirements or system design:
 ### "The TicketDistributor is composed of a user interface subsystem, a subsystem for computing tariff, and a network subsystem for managing communication with the central computer."
+This requirements made during system design decision.
 ### "The TicketDistributor hardware uses PowerPC processor chips."
+This requirements made during system desing decision if made by developers (otherwise, it is a requirements decision).
 ### "The TicketDistributor provides the traveler with online help."
+This requirements made during requirements decision.

 ## In the following description, explain when the term account is used as an application domain concept and when as a solution domain concept:
 ### "Assume you are developing an online system for managing bank accounts for mobile customers.
 A major design issue is how to provide access to the accounts when the customer cannot establish an online connection.
 One proposal is that accounts are made available on the mobile computer, even if the server is not up.
 In this case, the accounts show the amounts from the last connected session."